 Return your ballot by mail by the deadline.

-See an overview of the 2021 municipal elections.
+See an overview, including dates and deadlines, for the upcoming municipal elections.

 - We strongly recommend you return your ballot as soon as possible to make sure it arrives on time.